If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 This challenge can manifest in a number of different ways.

-But, it’s worth noting that a central auditory processing disorder does not occur as a result of a learning or reading impairment.
+But, it’s worth noting that a central auditory processing disorder is not a learning disability or hearing loss.

-If anything, it may lead to one, which can complicate a correct diagnosis.
+If anything, it may overlap with these issues, which can complicate a correct diagnosis.

 What Are The Symptoms Of Central Auditory Processing Disorder?